lukamiletic95/papers/Ideal and restrictive.md

 ```

 As mentioned before, the system (therefore every *FN*/*V* node in the system) loops through five states.
 First, a validator set is determined using some external process (this is determined by the implementation of *determineValidatorSet()* function.
 After that, the system transitions to its second state, where it stores the current validator set inside its local configuration file.
 Observe that the function *requestValidatorSet()* can be called completely asynchronously.
-Therefore, synchronization is required, so that a *C* node will never get a response
+Therefore, synchronization is required, so that a *C* node will never get a response before the system reaches state three.
+For that reason, a call to *requestValidatorSet()* function simply adds a requester to a current subscription list of nodes who await for the response regarding the validator set, and then blocks the calling thread (e.g. using a semaphore).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzA5NDY4NiwtOTU0MDIzNjE5LDE2MT
+eyJoaXN0b3J5IjpbLTEwMzkwNTMyOTQsLTk1NDAyMzYxOSwxNj
-M5MTEyMjEsMjU1NTU4Njk0LC0xNzAzNjA2MjI3LC03ODQ0MDAw
+EzOTExMjIxLDI1NTU1ODY5NCwtMTcwMzYwNjIyNywtNzg0NDAw
-NDYsLTQ5Njk4MDYyMywtMTIwOTAxNjIyOSwxMDAxMTY1NDU5LC
+MDQ2LC00OTY5ODA2MjMsLTEyMDkwMTYyMjksMTAwMTE2NTQ1OS
-0xNzk5NTYzMjk2LDE3Mjc3NjU0MTQsLTU3NzAxOTI4MCwzODg1
+wtMTc5OTU2MzI5NiwxNzI3NzY1NDE0LC01NzcwMTkyODAsMzg4
-NDI2NDIsNjE3MjM5NTMsLTE3MTkzNTM1NTcsODQ0OTQwMzAxLC
+NTQyNjQyLDYxNzIzOTUzLC0xNzE5MzUzNTU3LDg0NDk0MDMwMS
-05MDgzODM3OSwtOTI4ODY2MzM5XX0=
+wtOTA4MzgzNzksLTkyODg2NjMzOV19
 -->